- Warning: Juicing May Deplete You- An Ayurvedic Perspective

 Unprocessed milk (i.e. unhomogenised and preferably unpasteurised) is also considered an important food in Ayurveda because it is Sattvic and directly nourishes the deeper tissues of the body, including the foundation of our immune system and longevity known as Ojas.
 None of the foods allowed within the Paleo diet perform this function apart from almonds and honey.
 Ghee (or clarified butter) is another highly prized food in Ayurveda because it directly kindles Agni, balances the doshas, nourishes Ojas and is Sattivc.

 Unrefined salts such as Himalayan crystal salt are important for balancing the six tastes within a meal.
-The salty taste brings out the flavours of the other five tastes – sweet, sour, pungent, bitter and astringent and also helps to encourage the elimination of wastes, soften the tissues, improve digestive capacity and pacify Vata… so eliminating it altogether again will lead to imbalance in the body/mind.
+The salty taste brings out the flavors of the other five tastes – sweet, sour, pungent, bitter and astringent and also helps to encourage the elimination of wastes, soften the tissues, improve digestive capacity and pacify Vata… so eliminating it altogether again will lead to imbalance in the body/mind.

 From an Ayurvedic perspective the Paleo diet will suit some people better than others, depending on their constitution (prakriti) or state of imbalance (vikriti).
 For example people with a Pitta/Kapha or Pitta constitution with a Vata aggravation will enjoy it because they might need to lose weight, their Agni is usually stronger so they can more easily digest all the meat and it will help to calm their minds.
 But no matter what your constitution, a Paleo diet will eventually lead to imbalance, unless it is closely overseen and adjusted by a Practitioner.
 It will eventually aggravate Pitta, create dull Agni and increased Ama and also increase Tamas or dullness in the mind.
 As they say, it may not happen overnight, but it will happen.

-I still like the idea of the Paleo diet but the main problem is it has been taken out of context and from an Ayurvedic perspective, context is everything.
+I still like the idea of the Paleo diet, but the main problem is it has been taken out of context and from an Ayurvedic perspective, context is everything.

 Probably the best thing about it is it requires people to give up processed foods, highly refined sugars and processed dairy.
 If you do any amount of research on anything, it becomes obvious that processed foods are THE problem.
 If everyone just gave them up (and also ate more vegetables), they would most likely experience the health benefits promoted by the Paleo diet without having to give up everything else.